- Area between Via della Foce and Cardo degli Aurighi

 The floor mosaic of a dining room adjoining the meeting hall does not have a central panel, but just a small head of Medusa, which had the objective of turning evil spirits away.
 We know that the building was utilised until perhaps the early IVth century, when the passage to the Serapeum was closed.
 Because of the excellent state of the floor mosaics one might assume that they were preserved by the collapse of the ceiling, similar to what occurred at the opus sectile mosaics found at Porta Marina.

 The Serapeum and Domus di Bacco e Arianna are indicative of the religious/cultural tendencies of the IInd century AD, overall a period of economic development and peace.
 The following century was a very turbulent one and it was marked by a gradual abandonment of the traditional religion in favour of new beliefs originating in the eastern provinces of the Empire and in neighbouring Persia.
-In no other towns of the Roman Empire have as many mithraea been found as at Ostia.
+In no other towns of the Roman Empire as many mithraea have been found as at Ostia.
 Their number is to some extent explained by their small size; only 30 to 50 worshippers could gather in each of them.
 They were all decorated with reliefs, mosaics or paintings related to the cult of Mithra, which had an astronomical content.
 It was a religion reserved to initiates and the foot sole at the entrance marked the beginning of the initiation process.
-Foot soles and footprints have been found at other archaeological sites including the gigantic ones at Ain Dara, a Hittite town.
+Foot soles and footprints have been found at other archaeological sites including the gigantic ones at Ain Dara, a Hittite town in Syria.

 Directory of Sites and Monuments